MonteTW/bcit-webdev-groupproject/breakdown.md

 Monte Lee:
 I worked on the following tasks:
-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+1. delete function - This task is responsible for deleting reminder without the login functionality.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
+2. set up github repository
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.
+3. This task is responsible for xyz functionality.

 Hillary Lam:
 I worked on the following tasks: